Warsaw concentration camp: Liberation

 KL Warschau was attacked on 5 August at 10:00, when Ryszard Białous "Jerzy", Zośka's commander, and Wacław Micuta, who commanded one of its platoons, started the offensive.
 The military advantage was on the Polish side due to their prior capture and usage of a Panther tank, which destroyed the camp's watchtowers and bunkers.
+German defenders were stunned by the attack from what they assumed was a friendly unit.
 The German defence eventually collapsed and SS personnel hid in the Pawiak prison walls.
 Battalion Zośka's losses were rather small – one person was killed in action, another died of wounds and one person was wounded in action but survived; German losses are unknown but were presumably larger.
 The Home Army thus liberated 348 Jews, among which 24 were women.
-Those released were mostly Hungarian (200–250 people) and Greek Jews, with some Czechoslovakians and Dutch Jews, who knew very little Polish.
+Those released were mostly Hungarian (200–250 people) and Greek Jews, with some Czechoslovaks and Dutch Jews, who knew very little Polish.
 It is known that only 89 people among the liberated had been Polish citizens, and historians have only been able to identify 73 prisoners by name.
 The Warsaw concentration camp was the only German concentration camp in Poland that was not liberated by main Allied troops, but by resistance fighters.
 (Note: Another camp liberated by partisan forces was the one in Holýšov, a branch of the Flossenbürg concentration camp.
 This was done, with consent of the US Army, by the NSZ's Holy Cross Mountains Brigade on 5 May 1945, days before World War II ended in Europe.)

 The vast majority of released Jewish prisoners swiftly took part in the uprising, which Gabriel Finder attributes to an informal political group which that prevented the camp's inhabitants from moral deterioration.
 Some of them were fighting along with other soldiers, but most, given their lack of combat experience, were helping with logistical issues, rescuing those under ruins as well as extinguishing fires.
 Morale among Jewish fighters was hurt by displays of antisemitism, with several former Jewish prisoners in combat units killed by antisemitic Poles, in particular those associated with the National Armed Forces.
 After the defeat of the uprising, the survivors fled or hid in bunkers.
 There were as few as 200 Jewish survivors (former prisoners as well as Jews who were hiding on the "Aryan" side) on 17 January 1945, on which date the Red Army entered Warsaw.